api2cart/go-sdk/docs/ProductAPI.md

 )

 func main() {
-	pageCursor := "pageCursor_example" // string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) start := int32(0) // int32 | This parameter sets the number from which you want to get entities (optional) (default to 0) count := int32(20) // int32 | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) params := "id,model,price,images" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") responseFields := "{result{children{id,parent_id,sku,upc,images,combination}}}" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) exclude := "false" // string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) createdFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their creation date (optional) createdTo := "2100-08-29 13:45:52" // string | Retrieve entities to their creation date (optional) modifiedFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their modification date (optional) modifiedTo := "2100-08-29 13:45:52" // string | Retrieve entities to their modification date (optional) productId := "10" // string | Filter by parent product id (optional) productIds := "4,5" // string | Filter by parent product ids (optional) sku := "bag_01" // string | Filter by products variant's sku (optional)
+	start := int32(0) // int32 | This parameter sets the number from which you want to get entities (optional) (default to 0) count := int32(20) // int32 | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) pageCursor := "pageCursor_example" // string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) productId := "10" // string | Filter by parent product id (optional) productIds := "4,5" // string | Filter by parent product ids (optional) sku := "bag_01" // string | Filter by products variant's sku (optional)